EDITORS AND EDITING

 Be extremely cautious of editors whose websites say nothing about their credentials, and of editing or assessment services that don’t identify their staff.

-Verify that the editor or assessor really is independent.
+Verify that the editor really is independent.

 Get references, and use them.

 Other than a recommendation from someone you trust, it’s probably your best way to judge professionalism.